geracatalas/geracatalas/README.md

   ## About Me

-  I am a student of the Bachelor of Computer Science at the National University of Córdoba passionate about backend development and, for the moment, with basic/intermediate knowledge about Haskell, Go and Ruby.
+  I am a student of the "Software Development" and "Web Development and Digital Applications" programs at the Instituto Superior Politécnico Córdoba, passionate about backend development and currently with knowledge in Haskell, Ruby, Python, and MySQL.

 </div>